anushakamath97/AML_QuickDraw/README.md

 # AML_QuickDraw
-Classification and Prediction Models for Quickdraw dataset.
+An attempt to understand and implement VAEGAN for Quickdraw dataset.

 ## Dataset
 Download the dataset from: https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn

-## Instructions
-The usage instructions for classification and prediction models are in the respective folder's README.

-## Acknowledgement
+## Current Implementation
-This project was done as a part of Advanced Machine Learning course at PES University.
+In the process of understanding the paper : https://arxiv.org/pdf/1512.09300.pdf